Cary L – A brief history

 They say teachers shape your life.
 Mine certainly did.
 Without my primary school teacher, Sue Fairhurst, at ten years old Cary L would never have picked up a guitar and learnt my first 3 chords – G, C and D. I then moved onto Aylesford High School in Warwick and Keith Bellman ran the music department.
 He was very enthusiastic about his music and taught us about The Beatles which made his lessons so interesting.

 I was eleven years old and painfully shy.
 I found a bass guitar in the cupboard with an old amp/speaker that I asked to play and I used to listen to how Paul McCartney played his melodic bass lines.
-Keith encouraged me and was responsible for the most important lesson of all – how to play a twelve bar blues in E and the three chord trick.
+Keith encouraged me and was responsible for the most important life lessons of all – how to play a twelve bar blues in E and the three chord trick.

 A light bulb went on and I started to play an instrument that no one else in school was playing with the sole ambition to be the next Suzi Quatro.
 Dad managed to get me my own bass – a Rickenbacker copy and a very heavy 18” speaker with a WEM amp which he willingly carried to and from gigs for me.
 I joined the school orchestra along with Rob Phipps on drums (who went on to do great things in The Jamm and The Rogues) and Gary Walters on guitar.
 We played a concert at the Spa Centre in Leamington and this was recorded to a vinyl LP – exciting times!